 Perhaps the most common question about CPP is when to take it.
 The standard age to take CPP is at age 65.
-Indeed, Service Canada will proactively send out a notice a few months before your 65th birthday advising you to apply for CPP and giving you an estimate of your expected CPP payments.
+But, Service Canada will proactively send out a notice a few months before your 60th birthday advising you that you’re eligible to apply for CPP and giving you an estimate of your expected CPP payments.

-But you can take a reduced CPP payment starting as early as age 60.
-If you do elect to take CPP early, you’ll receive 0.6 percent less for every month you receive it before age 65.
-That means, for those taking CPP at age 60, a reduction in their CPP payments by 36 percent.
+You can take a reduced CPP payment starting as early as age 60.
+If you do elect to take CPP early, you’ll receive 0.6% less for every month you receive it before age 65.
+That means, for those taking CPP at age 60, a reduction in their CPP payments by 36%.
 Reductions aside, there could be good reasons to take CPP early – namely if you need the income sooner than 65, or if you expect to have a reduced life expectancy.

 Conversely, you can enhance your CPP payments by deferring your pension up until age 70.
-The advantage of waiting is you’ll receive a 0.7 percent increase for every month you defer CPP past age 65.
-Taking CPP at age 70 results in a 42 percent enhancement to your pension.
+The advantage of waiting is you’ll receive a 0.7% increase for every month you defer CPP past age 65.
+Taking CPP at age 70 results in a 42% enhancement to your pension.
 The biggest reason to defer CPP is to protect against longevity risk – the risk of outliving your money.
 The trade-off is using your own personal savings to tide you over until the enhanced CPP payments kick-in later in life.

 Note there is no benefit to defer CPP beyond age 70, so get your CPP application in on time to avoid delays.